chanrl/RedditScammerDetector/README.md

 * *my_app/*
   * Python scripts to scrape user's profile and predict scammer probability
+   * ensemble.py - Class object to load dataframe into and can train/test split df, voting classifier ready for use (models used include XGBoost, LightGBM, Random Forest, Multinomial Naive Bayes)
+   * user.py - Collects and processes data for ensemble.py to predict on
   * Flask app for the Scammer Detector

 * *presentation.ipynb*